 The Board expects management to comply with all statutes, regulations and administrative policies applicable to the Corporation, avoid conflicts of interest between work and personal affairs, declare any direct or indirect interest in a matter or proposed matter with the Corporation and refrain from voting thereon at meetings of the Board, refrain from insider trading, respect the rights of, and deal fairly with, the Corporation's customers, suppliers, competitors and employees, and not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other intentional unfair-dealing practice.
-The Board also expects management to avoid any discrimination or harassment against any group or individual, to strive to create a safe workplace and to protect the environment; promote honest and accurate recording and reporting of information, protect and preserve the Corporation's assets and ensure their efficient use, and cooperate in internal investigations of misconduct.
+The Board also expects management to avoid any discrimination or harassment against any group or individual, to strive to create a safe workplace and to protect the environment; promote honest and accurate recording and reporting of information in order to make responsible business decisions, maintain the confidentiality of confidential information, protect and preserve the Corporation's assets and ensure their efficient use, and cooperate in internal investigations of misconduct.